When is the best time to see orcas with you?

 Can we see blue whales on your trips?

-We have not sighted any blue whales in the last two years, so chances of seeing blue whales with us are not very high.
+We have sighted blue whales twice during our summer whale watching tours over the last five years, so the chances are not very high, but you never know!

 What other whales or dolphins can be seen around Snæfellsnes?

-We encounter white-beaked dolphins all year round, as well as Minke whales (but they are more numerous in the summer), humpback whales (rather unpredictable – can appear both in winter and summer), pilot whales (on rare occasions in the late summer months), and harbour porpoises (both in summer and winter).
+We encounter white-beaked dolphins all year round, as well as Minke whales (but they are more numerous in the summer), humpback whales (rather unpredictable – can appear both in winter and summer), and harbour porpoises (both in summer and winter).

 Do you use sonar to search for the whales?